Tennis-Wimbledon round-up from day three

-LONDON, July 5 Round-up of day three at the Wimbledon championships on Wednesday:
+LONDON, July 5 (Reuters) - Round-up of day three at the Wimbledon championships on Wednesday:

 QUOTE OF THE DAY: “Well, if he (Andy Murray) has a problem with his hip, I don't want to play against him when his hip is good," joked German Dustin Brown after losing 6-3 6-2 6-2 to top seed Murray, who has been suffering with a sore hip.